-For new pole installations: See Standard Drawing SL-102-1.
+For new pole installations: See Standard Drawing SL-102-1 or Standard Drawing SL-112-1.

 For retrofit installations: The arm length shall be recommended by the applicant's design engineer based on the street light analysis and on maintaining consistency along the public road.